chaiNNer-org/spandrel/CONTRIBUTING.md

 1. Fork and clone the repository. ([GitHub guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
 2. Install our dev dependencies: `pip install -r requirements-dev.txt`.
-3. Install the packages of this repo as editable installs: `pip install -e libs/spandrel -e libs/spandrel_nc -e libs/spandrel_nc_cl`.
+3. Install the packages of this repo as editable installs: `pip install -e libs/spandrel -e libs/spandrel_extra_arches`.

    This will also install their dependencies, so this might take a while.
 (One of our dependencies, `torch`, is huge (>2GB) and might need a few minutes to download depending on your internet speed.)